CapricanDRJ/HadesStarCommunityData/docs/corp/b10084235f689f555f99efd52d9d4ea86dabf662e57f64dd9d86bbdc31b9c3e1/index.md

 ```
- Allied with GalaxyNova (led by Aires) and Planet Express (Lazarus_929)
+Allied with GalaxyNova (led by Aires) and Planet Express (Lazarus_929
+)

-A social, easygoing Corp with allies to join together with for Red or White Stars.
-No pressure, play at your own pace.
+A social, easygoing Corp with allies to join together with for Red or
+ White Stars.
+No pressure, play at your own pace.}
 ```
 ### [Discord](https://discord.gg/https://discord.gg/2WbUUG3Z)
 ### Whitestar Bonus ❌